|07 3396 5222|

 Tingalpa QLD 4173

-Australian Innovative Systems (AISystems) is a multi-award winning, Australian owned leader in the design, production and supply of commercial and residential chlorine generators and water disinfection technology.
+AIS Water, the trading name of Australian Innovative Systems, is a multi-award winning, Australian owned leader in the design, production and supply of commercial and residential chlorine generators and water disinfection technology.

 What is Elena Gosse’s (Chief Executive of AISystems) background?